-Marketing dashboard – why you need them, how to choose the right one for your business, and is the most expensive one necessarily the best one?
+Best marketing dashboard – why you need it, how to choose the right one for your business, and is the most expensive one necessarily the best one?

 In today’s world, marketers must approach data with a theoretical approach as well as an almost artistic sensibility.
 A variety of marketing dashboards can help with this by offering easy-to-read and visually pleasing views of a variety of main metrics and KPIs.

 Table of contents

 - The Magic of The Best Marketing Dashboards

 - Dashboard for Digital Marketing

 - Dashboard for eCommerce Marketing

 - Dashboard for Web Analytics